lukaspalkovic/DCS_wiki/DroneCore.Pilot-Connector-description-and-pins-assignment.md

 **CSI A,B,C,E,F (2-lines CSI)**

+- 22pin ZIF connectors
 - 2 lines MIPI CSI connectors
 - power to these connectors are not protected so be aware of potential short-circuits on the connected devices.
 - pay attention to cable pins orientation (same / opposite side contacts).
-Wrong cable can cause short-circuit!
+Cameras from different manufacturers can have different pin order, so wrong cable can cause short-circuit!
 - CSI A,B,C shares the same MCLK pin (pin 116 on Jetson)
 - CSI E,F shares the same MCLK pin (pin 216 on Jetson)
 - I2C and PWND are 3V3 logic